Broderick-Westrope/eventurely/README.md

 _NOTE: This will default to invites that have not been responded to, but filtering will be available._

-- [x] **EventService.ListUpcomingInvited**: get the event & invitation for each upcoming event that a user has been invited to.
+- [x] **ListUpcomingInvitedEvents**: get the event & invitation for each upcoming event that a user has been invited to.
-  - This should take a filter, and default to only showing events the user has not responded to.
+  - This should take a filter on the frontend, and default to only showing events the user has not responded to.
-- [ ] update the RSVP status of an invitation.
+- [x] update the RSVP status of an invitation.
+  - [x] When the user resets the response to "Sent" the respondedAt time should be set to null.
+If the response status is set to anything else, the respondedAt time should be updated to the current time.

 **Upcoming:**

-- [x] **EventService.ListUpcomingInvited**: get the event & invitation for each upcoming event that a user has been invited to.
+- [x] **ListUpcomingInvitedEvents**: get the event & invitation for each upcoming event that a user has been invited to.
-  - [ ] This should take a filter, and default to only showing events the user had responded "Yes" to.
+  - [ ] This should take a filter on the frontend, and default to only showing events the user had responded "Yes" to.

 **Archive:**

-- [ ] **EventService.ListPast**: get the event & invitation for each past event that a user has been invited to or owned.
+- [x] **ListPastEvents**: get the event & invitation for each past event that a user has been invited to or owned.
-  - [ ] This should take a filter, and default to showing all events.
+  - [ ] This should take a filter on the frontend, and default to showing all events.

 **Organising:**

-- [x] **EventService.ListUpcomingOwned**: get the event & invitation for each event that a user owns.
+- [x] **ListUpcomingOwnedEvents**: get the event & invitation for each event that a user owns.
-  - [ ] This should take a filter, and default to showing all events.
+  - [ ] This should take a filter on the frontend, and default to showing all events.

 **Connections:**